December GoList: Best Holiday Events and Activities for LA and OC Kids

 Thanksgiving is behind us, and the daily, backward-counting dose of chocolate known as Advent begins.
 Suddenly we have barely three weeks left to squeeze every bit of holiday fun out of this city that we possibly can.
 There are amazing holiday light displays to take in and loads of free holiday extravaganzas.
-There are Santa photos to snap, trees to light, and Nutcrackers to see; and Hanukkah looms large on the lit horizon, too.
+There are Santa photos to snap, trees to light, and Nutcrackers to see.
 In short, no matter how hard you try to do it all, there is more epic fun stuff going on than anyone could possibly do in a month.
 If you had to choose, though, below are the dozen December events we suggest you make time for.

 The Enchanted Forest of Light.
 Photo courtesy of Descanso Gardens

 Through January 6, 2019

 This year marks the third year that Angelenos have enjoyed the holiday treat of feasting their eyes upon creatively lit woods at Descanso Gardens.
 The Enchanted Forest of Light is a mile-long evening walk through a rustic holiday lights display that has become one of the region's must-do holiday events.

 The Hollywood Christmas Parade forms the epic climax of Thanksgiving weekend in LA and offers a dazzling start to the holiday month.
 Another bucket list item, one of these years you must do it; perhaps 2019 will ring your bell, with Grand Marshall Mario Lopez?